hazelcast/big-data-benchmark/trade-monitor/README.md

 additionally needs the ZooKeeper port, and the `Jet-*` machines need the Hazelcast port range.
-Jet will actually only use one port (5701), but the auto-discovery process scans a few of the neighboring ports where Jet might also be listening, and if they aren't open, auto-discovey will have to wait out the connection timeout for each of them.
+Jet will actually only use one port (5701), but the auto-discovery process scans a few of the neighboring ports where Jet might also be listening, and if they aren't open, auto-discovery will have to wait out the connection timeout for each of them.

 ## Build and Upload the Benchmark Code